backpacking vs camping vs glamping

 Backpacking vs. Camping vs. Glamping (See Which One You Are)

-Last Updated on 10/2021 by Diane
+Last Updated on 06/2026 by Mom Goes Camping

 There’s a lot of crossover between backpacking, camping and glamping.
 For example, I sometimes bring my portable espresso maker (definitely a glamping item) camping but sit on the ground instead of camping chairs.